 Once infected, the tonsils swell, causing discomfort and pain.
 Other symptoms of chronic tonsillitis include:

 - Yellow or white coating of the tonsils

 - Ear pain

 Children may also experience stomach pain or vomiting along with tonsillitis.
 If left untreated, tonsil stones may develop, which are hardened deposits of debris that build up in the pits of the tonsils.
 Also called tonsilloliths, they can cause bad breath, discomfort, and soreness.
 They can also be seen.

 If you notice a number of these symptoms occurring at the same time and often, seeking treatment can bring swift, lasting relief.

 Treatment Options – Contact The Snoring Center

-Modern laser technology makes treating chronic tonsillitis much faster and comfortable.
-The Snoring Center provides a laser tonsil ablation procedure in which a laser is used to vaporize the outer surface of the tonsils.
-This reduces the size of the tonsil and removes infection.
-Recovery from a laser tonsillectomy is quick—most of our patients go back to their normal lives the next day.
+But modern laser technology has made treating chronic tonsillitis much faster and more comfortable.
+The Snoring Center provides a laser tonsil ablation procedure in which a laser vaporizes the outer surface of the tonsils.
+This reduces the size of the tonsils, smooths the surface and removes any infection.
+Recovery from a laser tonsillectomy is quick—most of our patients go back to their normal lives the day after the procedure.

 If chronic tonsillitis is causing you grief day and night–contributing to snoring–contact the dedicated doctors at The Snoring Center today to discuss your treatment options.